gabriellob0/lse-diss/reports/drafts/dissertation.typ

 = Conceptual framework <section2>

 #cite(<RN11>, form: "prose") provide one of the few microfoundations of agglomeration patterns from individual interactions.
 I adapt the language of this model for the context of individual inventors but keep the notation the same.
-Each inventor $i in N$ sequentially chooses their location $j(i)$ from possible locations $Zeta subset RR^2$.
+Each inventor $i in N$ sequentially chooses their location $j(i)$ from a possible location set $Zeta subset RR^2$.
 Locations are drawn from a uniform distribution, with more locations than inventors.
 The distance between inventors $i$ and $i'$ is $d_(j(i), j(i'))$.
 The benefit of interaction at cost $c$ for these inventors is $G(d_(j(i), j(i')))$.
 We assume $G(d)>0$ and $G'(d) < 0$.

 Inventors will choose the location with the highest potential benefit, i.e., $sum_(i'!=i) G(d_j, d_j(i'))$.
 Then, they might choose to interact with other inventors.
 Inventors interact if and only if $G(d_(j(i), j(i')))>=c$.
 Hence, there must be a maximum distance $rho eq.triple max{d: G(d)>=c}$ at which interactions happen.
 An agglomeration cluster is a set of locations interconnected by inventor interactions.
-For example, if inventor A interacts with inventor B, which interacts with inventor C, these form a cluster even if A does not interact with C. The latter is implied by the distance between A and B being larger than $rho$.
+For example, if inventor A interacts with inventor B, which interacts with inventor C, these form a cluster even if A does not interact with C. The latter is implied by the distance between A and C being larger than $rho$.

 #cite(<RN11>, form: "prose") generate a series of predictions I describe informally from these assumptions.
 For a fixed number of inventors, they define higher inventor agglomeration as fewer agglomeration clusters.
 An increase in $rho$ will, therefore, weakly increase agglomeration.
 Inventors who could not previously interact will now be able to, possibly joining neighbouring clusters.
-These clusters will be larger, so for $N$, inventors cluster density decreases.
+These clusters will be larger, so for fixed $N$, inventors cluster density decreases.
 Larger, less dense clusters imply that the average bilateral distance between inventors increases.

 These predictions help link short interaction distances to observed characteristics of agglomeration clusters.
-However, the key proppsition from the model is that, for a fixed $rho$, an increase in $abs(G'(d))$ weakly increases the number of inventors concentrated at short distances.
+However, the key proposition from the model is that, for a fixed $rho$, an increase in $abs(G'(d))$ weakly increases the number of inventors concentrated at short distances.
 Hence, the degree to which inventors are localised at different distances will indicate how fast benefits from knowledge spillovers decay.
 This observation serves as a justification for continuous density estimators.
 We compare the density of the treated group with that of the control, in which knowledge spillovers do not exist.

 This approach is the central idea of #cite(<RN28>, form: "prose")\'s estimator.
 The original approach estimates the density of bilateral distances between firms within an industry and compares it with all possible locations, i.e., $Zeta$.
-However, since these distances are not independent, they cannot create confidence intervals of the control density.
+However, since these distances are not independent, they cannot create confidence intervals of the control density analytically.
 Hence, they use simulations to generate these intervals.
 In #cite(<RN2>, form: "prose")\'s adaptation, we compare the distances between cited and citing patents with that of cited and control.
 We randomly draw controls for each cited-citing pair to estimate intervals.

 #cite(<RN11>, form: "prose")\'s model also might help explain why some evidence of inventor-added citations being more localised than examiner-added exists, even though both are localised.
 Inventor-added could better reflect direct interactions between inventors, which operate under maximum interaction distance $rho$.
 However, examiner-added directly influences these citing patents through a sequence of individual connections.
 Since these connections, by definition, form an agglomeration cluster, either citation source indicates localisation.